ResearchCodingClub/ResearchCodingClub.github.io/course.md

 When you start writing software it is often very useful to think about the development process and how you will make your software sustainable in the long term.
-In this module we will introduce important aspects of software development in research: software lifecyle, management plan, licences and dissemination.
+In this module we will introduce important aspects of software development in research: software lifecycle, management plan, licences and dissemination.
 This module should allow you to ask yourself the right questions when starting a research software project.